HOW TO WIN HAND COUNTED PAPER BALLOTS

 - Without proper resources and training, the HCPB vote counting could be a mess.
 Additionally, some people might purposefully derail the hand count in order to “prove” that it doesn’t work, or is not efficient.

 - In some states like California, there is practically no hope of winning this battle for 100% HCPB - at least, not now.
 The ballots are too long and complex and the urban areas too large; the move is toward consolidation of voting centers, not smaller and more numerous precincts that would make hand counting easier.
 A complete overhaul of the elections process would be necessary.

 In other words, we can’t just charge the Bastille and burn the voting machines and assume all is going to work out.
-We have neglected to notice the take-over of our elections systems for decades and now the problem is quite entrenched.
+We have neglected to notice the outsourcing and privatization of our elections systems for decades and now the problem is quite entrenched.
 So the question is, how do we extricate ourselves from this quagmire, with the help of every possible stake-holder, including organizations, the political parties, and elections officials themselves?